Saturday, April 6th, 2024 at 7:00 pm

 The Central Vermont Chamber Music tends to focus on standard composers and repertoire, but it's what these musicians, normally part of an orchestra, want to play - perhaps that's why they play it so well.

-Pulp Fiction performed Jeffrey Zeigler, Peter Sanders, Hannah Holman, Chris Finckel (Arrangement: Bernard Amrani) on August 15, 2015 at Chandler Center for the Arts
+Pulp Fiction performed by Jeffrey Zeigler, Peter Sanders, Hannah Holman, and Chris Finckel (Arrangement: Bernard Amrani) on August 15, 2015 at Chandler Center for the Arts as part of the Central Vermont Chamber Music Festival.

 Unless otherwise listed, our concerts take place at the Chandler Center for the Arts in Randolph, Vermont.
 Click here for a map to Chandler Center for the Arts.